Tycho Brahe: Scientific legacy

-Although Tycho's planetary model was soon discredited, his astronomical observations were an essential contribution to the scientific revolution.
+Although Tycho's planetary model was soon discredited, his astronomical observations were an essential contribution to the Scientific Revolution.
 The traditional view of Tycho is that he was primarily an empiricist who set new standards for precise and objective measurements.
 This appraisal originated in Gassendi's 1654 biography, Tychonis Brahe, equitis Dani, astronomorum coryphaei, vita.
 It was furthered by Dreyer's biography in 1890, which was long the most influential work on Tycho.
 According to historian of science Helge Kragh, this assessment grew out of Gassendi's opposition to Aristotelianism and Cartesianism, and fails to account for the diversity of Tycho's activities.

+Tycho was the last major astronomer before the invention of the telescope and has been described as the greatest pre-telescopic astronomer.

 The Tycho Brahe Prize, inaugurated in 2008, is awarded annually by the European Astronomical Society in recognition of the pioneering development or exploitation of European astronomical instrumentation, or major discoveries based largely on such instruments.

 Cultural legacy

 Tycho's discovery of the new star was the inspiration for Edgar Allan Poe's poem "Al Aaraaf".
 In 1998, Sky & Telescope magazine published an article by Donald Olson, Marilynn S. Olson and Russell L. Doescher arguing, in part, that Tycho's supernova was also the same "star that's westward from the pole" in Shakespeare's Hamlet.